Liquid Information Flow Control: Leak Repair in

-We now turn to the heart of our system: the type-targeted synthesis algorithm \textproc{Enforce}, shown in \autoref{alg:enforce}.
-The algorithm takes as input a typing environment $\env$, a program $e$, and a top-level type annotation $T$, and determines whether policy-enforcing code can be injected into $e$ to produce $e'$, such that $\env \vdash e' :: T$.
+We now formalize \toolname's leak repair mechanism for the core calculus \corelg. \autoref{alg:enforce} shows the pseudocode of the algorithm \textproc{Enforce}, which performs type-checking and repair of an individual controller function.
+More precisely, the algorithm takes as input a typing environment $\env$ and a program $t$, and determines whether $t$ can be patched to produce a well-typed \T{TIO} computation, \ie a term $t'$ such that $\env \vdash t' :: \tio{\T{()}}{\top}{\bot}$.
 The algorithm proceeds in two steps.
-First, procedure \textproc{Localize} identifies unsafe terms (line~\ref{alg:localize}), replacing them with \emph{type casts} to produce a ``program with holes'' $\hat{e}$ (\autoref{sec:synthesis:localization}).
-Second, the algorithm replaces each type cast in $\hat{e}$ with an appropriate patch, generated by the procedure \textproc{Generate} (\autoref{sec:synthesis:generation}).
+First, procedure \textproc{Localize} identifies unsafe terms (line~\ref{alg:localize}), replacing them with \emph{type casts} to produce a ``program with holes'' $\hat{t}$ (\autoref{sec:synthesis:localization}).
+Then, the algorithm replaces each type cast in $\hat{t}$ with an appropriate patch, generated by the procedure \textproc{Generate} (\autoref{sec:synthesis:generation}).